stain/jena-docker/README.md

  - [stain/jena](https://hub.docker.com/r/stain/jena/)
  - [stain/jena-fuseki](https://hub.docker.com/r/stain/jena-fuseki/)

-Note that although these Docker images are based on the official Apache Jena releases, they do **not** constitute official releases from Apache Software Foundation.
+Note that although these Docker images are based on the official Apache Jena releases and do not alter them in any way, they do **not** constitute official releases from Apache Software Foundation.

-See also [JENA-909](https://issues.apache.org/jira/browse/JENA-909) which proposes official Jena Docker images.

 ## Building

 ```shell